Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "It's very strange that the people you love are often the people you're most cruel to."
+> "What's obvious to you isn't obvious to most people.
+Operate from this perspective and you'll help more people."
-> — **Kenneth Branagh**
+> — **Jack Butcher**

 ---

-_Last updated: 15 July 2025 ⏳_
+_Last updated: 16 July 2025 ⏳_